 Thursday, 2 August 2018

-London Care Services (LCS) is a service of London Councils that advertises providers of foster and residential care to 37 member local authorities, including all 33 London boroughs and five counties.
-LCS provides a single “Model Contract” for use by all member authorities and service providers, which significantly reduces bureaucracy for all parties.London Councils is pleased to announce that it is accepting applications from providers of these services to join LCS.If you are an independent fostering agency or residential children's home you can now apply...
+London Care Services (LCS) is a service of London Councils that advertises providers of foster and residential care to 36 member local authorities, including all 33 London boroughs and three counties.
+LCS provides a single “Model Contract” for use by all member authorities and service providers, which significantly reduces bureaucracy for all parties.London Councils is pleased to announce that it is accepting applications from providers who offer the following services: Core (non-specialist) services located anywhere in England Specialist and Targeted services located anywhere in England...